-Discriminatory social and gender norms mean that girls and young women are more affected by climate change and yet have the fewest resources to cope and build resilience to these. 'iii Incorporating gender and age considerations into adaptation and mitigation efforts is essential to ensure existing structural inequalities and barriers to girls' education, health, safety and livelihoods are not further increased by the climate crisis.
+Discriminatory social and gender norms mean that girls and young women are more affected by climate change and yet have the fewest resources to cope and build resilience to these climate change and yet have the fewest resources to cope and build resilience to these climate change and yet have the fewest resources to cope and build resilience to these climate change and yet have the fewest resources to cope and build resilience to these climate change and yet have the fewest resources to cope and build resilience to these climate change and yet have the fewest resources to cope and build resilience to these climate cope and build resilience to these climate cope and build resilience to these sesential to ensure existing structural inequalities and barriers to girls' education, health, safety and livelihoods are not further increased by the climate crisis. are not further increased by the climate crisis.